What is Ohio Works First?

 Families with children that meet a “gross monthly income test” may be eligible.
 Gross monthly income includes unearned income – for example, Social Security benefits – and earned income – such as payment for work–before taxes.

-- Women who have a confirmed pregnancy may be eligible for individual assistance.
+• Women who are at least six months pregnant may be eligible for individual assistance.

 Apply by clicking here